matheuscscp/pimenta-judge/README.md

 problems["J"] = "#FFFF00";
 ```
 ##### Warning
-Keep the alphabetical order when setting the colors inside the JavaScript source!
+Keep the alphabetical order when setting the colors!

 #### File `settings.txt`
 ```